marcopennekamp/lore/specification/expressions.md

 end
 ```

 Does the `else` belong to the outer or inner `if`?
 With the restriction, it belongs to the outer.
-Without, there would be an ambiguity which would be parsed, due to the dangling else rule, as belonging to the inner `if`.
+Without, there would be an ambiguity which would be parsed, due to the dangling else rule, as belonging to the inner `if`, contradicting the user's indentation.

 ##### Cond